-Revenue Recognition
+Revenue recognition

-The Company derives its revenues from three primary sources: (1) new software licenses (2) software subscriptions and (3) services revenues, which include support, technical services and training programs.
+The Company derives its revenues from three primary sources: (1) new software licenses (2) software subscriptions and (3) services revenues, which include support, training and consulting.
 The basis for new software license revenue recognition is substantially governed by the provisions of Statement of Position No. 97-2, "Software Revenue Recognition," issued by the American Institute of Certified Public Accountants ("SOP 97-2").

-According to SOP 97-2, the Company recognizes revenue when: (1) persuasive evidence of an arrangement for the license of software exists; (2) the products are delivered or services are performed; (3) customer payment is deemed fixed or determinable and free of contingencies or significant uncertainties; and (4) collection is probable.
+According to SOP 97-2, the Company recognizes revenue when: (1) persuasive evidence of an arrangement for the license of software exists; (2) the products are delivered or services are performed; (3) the price is deemed fixed or determinable and free of contingencies or significant uncertainties; and (4) collection is probable.

 Management considers arrangements regarding certain channel partners with payment terms extending beyond the Company's customary payment terms not to be fixed or determinable.
-If the fee is considered to be not fixed or determinable, revenue is deferred and recognized when payments become due from the channel partners, or are actually collected, provided that all other revenue recognition criteria have been met.
+If the fee is considered not to be fixed or determinable, revenue is deferred and recognized when payments become due from the channel partners, or are actually collected, provided that all other revenue recognition criteria have been met.

-Software subscription, support, technical services and training program revenues included in multiple-element arrangements are deferred and either recognized on a straight-line basis over the term of the software subscription and support agreement or when services are performed.
+Software subscription and support revenues included in multiple-element arrangements are deferred and either recognized on a straight-line basis over the term of the software subscription and support agreement or when services are performed.
 Revenues earned on software arrangements involving multiple-elements are allocated to each element based on the relative fair value of the element.
-The Vendor Specific Objective Evidence ("VSOE") of fair value of the undelivered elements (software subscription, support, consulting services and training) is generally determined based on the price charged for the undelivered element when sold separately.
-In addition the Company has adopted Statement of Position 98-9, "Modification of SOP 97-2, Software Revenue Recognition with Respect to Certain Transactions, "("SOP 98-9").
-SOP 98-9 requires that revenue be recognized under the "residual method" when VSOE of Fair Value exists for all undelivered elements and VSOE does not exist for all of the delivered elements.
+The Vendor Specific Objective Evidence ("VSOE") of fair value of the undelivered elements (software subscription, support, training and consulting) is generally determined based on the price charged for the undelivered element when sold separately or renewed.